 My highlight of the month, however, is my favourite musical of the year – Matilda, which was incredible.
 I’ve been addicted to the soundtrack ever since, especially tracks like Naughty, School Song, Revolting Children and, of course, When I Grow Up.
 If you were to ask me to recommend just one show out of the ones I’ve seen this year, this is it.
 All the children involved are amazing, the girl who plays Matilda is outstanding, and the songs by Tim Minchin are so cleverly written.
 Definitely a must-see.
 And after I saw that, I had a look around some of the Christmas lights and displays nearby as well.

-I also took part in the Nystagmus Tag to mark the Wobbly Wednesday awareness day this month, made comprehensive posts about how I plan my journeys in London and travel around the city, answered questions I had received recently in an Aniridia & Nystagmus Q&A, responded to my second nomination for The Liebster Award, and reviewed the new Christmas adverts that had come out.
+I also took part in the Nystagmus Tag to mark the Wobbly Wednesday awareness day this month, made comprehensive posts about how I plan my journeys in London and travel around the city, answered questions I had received recently in an Aniridia & Nystagmus Q&A, and responded to my second nomination for The Liebster Award.

 And I had two guest posts published in the space of a week.
 The first was about making friends in a new environment on Scope’s community forum.
 And the other was about my nystagmus story, which featured in the Nystagmus Network’s newsletter, and was the article that had led to their public talk invitation.
 So it was a very productive month all round.

 My first event this month was a very interesting visit to the Victoria & Albert Museum, in order to help a wonderful lady called Rafie Cecilia with her PhD research into accessibility at museums.
 It was a pleasure to meet her, the observation study and subsequent interview went very well, and I’ll be meeting up with her at a couple of other museums next year.